 - The driver was negligent in operating the vehicle;

 - The defendant owned the vehicle or possessed it with the owner’s permission;

 - The defendant had actual knowledge, or should have known, that the motorist was an incompetent driver or unﬁt to drive the vehicle;

 - The defendant permitted the driver to drive the vehicle; and

 - The driver’s incompetence, inexperience, or unﬁtness to drive was a substantial factor in causing harm to the plaintiff.1

 Note that relinquishing a motor vehicle to a minor who is not safe or legally entitled to drive can also be charged as a crime under California Penal Code 193.8(a).

 To help you better understand California’s negligent entrustment law, our California personal injury lawyers discuss, below:

-- 1. The legal definition of negligence under California law
+- 1. What is the legal definition of negligence under California law?

-- 2. The duty of care in a negligent entrustment case
+- 2. What is the duty of care in a negligent entrustment case?

-- 3. Defenses to negligent entrustment of a motor vehicle in California
+- 3. What are defenses to “negligent entrustment of a motor vehicle” in California?

 Vicarious liability for a negligent entrustment cause of action is determined by applying general principles of California’s law on negligence.2

 In California, a person is deemed negligent when he or she owes a duty of care to the defendant and fails to act the way a reasonably careful person would in the same situation.3